 It was about time I made it again.

 If you make this cake, you can decide just how many flecks of red you want in your cake.
 You may not be a fan of Maraschino cherries at all.
-In that case, you can swap them out for bing cherries.
+In that case, you can swap them out for Bing cherries.
 I may just try that next time.
-I’m sure there will be a next time, and for my husband that can’t come soon enough.
+I'm sure there will be the next time, and for my husband that can't come soon enough.

-*I’m going to give you the full recipe for this cake, but you can find the step-by-step pictures for the first two layers on my Chocolate Raspberry Mousse Cake post.
+See step-by-step pictures and tips for the first two layers can be found on my original Chocolate Raspberry Mousse Cake post, here.

 A flowerless chocolate cake topped with rich and creamy chocolate mousse and a layer of sweet maraschino cherry filled white chocolate mousse.
 Bake it in a heart shape to show someone how much you love them this valentines day or any day